PMP Exam Changes July 2026: Everything You Need to Know

 - Compliance and governance frameworks

-- AI and emerging technology impacts on project management
+- AI and emerging technology in project management (scheduling, risk, data-driven decisions)

 - Sustainability considerations in project decisions